amathew195/amathew195/README.md

 ### About Me:
-- 💊 I'm a pharmacist turned full stack software engineer.
+- 💊 I'm a pharmacist turned software engineer.
-- 👩‍💻 I am a graduate from a full stack coding bootcamp, Rithm School.
+- 👩‍💻 I am a graduate from a full stack web development bootcamp, Rithm School.
 - 👀 I’m interested in creating user-friendly, innovative, and scalable tech solutions.
 - 👯‍♀️ Having taken a nontraditional path into software engineering, I'd love to mentor others who are curious/interested in coding.
 - 🌱 I’m currently practicing data structures & algorithms.